-This document presents detailed examples of four courses studied at Gordon College and Beit Berl College that employ alternative methods for evaluating the achievements of the students enrolled.
-After describing the four courses, we will present additional examples of alternative student evaluation used in other courses at these colleges.
+This document presents detailed examples of four courses studied at Gordon College and Beit Berl College that employ alternative methods for assessing the achievements of the students enrolled.
+After describing the four courses, we will present additional examples of alternative student assessment used in other courses at these colleges.

-Example #1: Formative Evaluation in the Course “Diagnosis and Teaching of Arithmetic in the Elementary Grades” (in the Special Education Department)
+Example #1: Formative assessment in the course “Diagnosis and Teaching of Arithmetic in Elementary Schools” (in the Special Education Department)

 Course description